department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

 Event bus logs can be found [here](https://lighthousedi.ddog-gov.com/logs?query=host%3A%22arn%3Aaws%3As3%3A%3A%3Aeventbus-msk-logs%22%20&cols=host%2Cservice&index=%2A&messageDisplay=inline&stream_sort=desc&viz=stream&from_ts=1684858340160&to_ts=1684859240160&live=true).

 ### Register with the Lighthouse Developer Hub
-The [Lighthouse Developer Hub](https://hub.lighthouse.va.gov/) is a software catalog that houses entities from across the VA.
+The [Lighthouse Developer Hub](https://hub.lighthouse.va.gov/) is a software catalog that houses entities from across VA.
 Once your consumer application is up and running, you'll want to register with the catalog so event producers are aware of how their events are being used, and which systems are consuming them.

 To register with with the Hub: